Back to all pieces

 TL;DR

 Across 199 UK cities and 182,919 active rental listings in April 2026, Hartlepool is the cheapest place to rent at a median of £550 a month and London is the most expensive at £2,000.
 Rent burden, the share of local median pay spent on rent, ranges from 22.9% in Hartlepool to 60.3% in London, with every southern English city above 200 listings sitting over the conventional 30% affordability threshold.
-London's rental market is unusual in one respect: 73% of its active listings are on OpenRent rather than Rightmove, so renters using Rightmove alone see roughly a fifth of the supply.
+London's rental market is unusual in one respect: OpenRent, not Rightmove, is the largest single portal — because much of London's rental supply is listed directly by landlords using OpenRent's free tier, which does not syndicate to Rightmove.

 If you are a renter trying to figure out where your money goes furthest in 2026, the right question is not just "what is the rent" but "what does the rent take from your salary, what comes with it, and where do the listings actually live."
 This guide walks through all three using the snapshot Dwellio pulled for April 2026.
+Updated May 2026 with a fresh data pull and methodology notes on the portal-coverage section.

 How We Got the Numbers